reactorlabs/RhoVec/semantics.md

       - j is negative

-If the provided vector `v_1` is empty, then it is converted to an `NA` of the appropriate type, and extended to fill the required dimensions.
+If the provided vector `v_1` is empty, then it is converted to an `NA` of the appropriate type, and recycled to fill the required dimensions.

     v_1 = [lit_1 .. lit_n1],T,v_d1